J-Hannes/chatapp/README.md

 chat-app
 ========

-.. created with node, backbone, socket.io and other killer libraries.
+Created with node, backbone, socket.io, bootstrap and some other killer libs.

 requirements